Marvalyn/README-Generator/assets/SampleREADME.md

   In order to use this app run the command: Run the command node index.js and follow the input prompts

   # License
-  This project is licensed under the Eclipse Public 1.0 license.
-More information on this license can be found here: https://www.eclipse.org/legal/epl-v10.html
+  This project is licensed under the Boost Software 1.0 license.
+More information on this license can be found here: https://www.boost.org/LICENSE_1_0.txt

-  # Contributing
+  # Contributors
   Contributors: There were no other contributors

   # Tests
-  The following command is needed to run the test: npm test
+  The following command is needed to run the test: npm run test

   # Questions
-  If you have any questions please visit https://github.com/marvalyn or send an email to: marvalynomoyinmi49@gmail.com.
+  If you have any questions please visit https://github.com/Marvalyn or send an email to: marvalynomoyinmi49@gmail.com.